ZarnackGroup/Ladwig_et_al_2024/README.md

 ## 3 Impact of library characteristics on the detection of local splice variations (LSVs) in lowly expressed genes

-The R script '3_TPM_analysis.Rmd' contains the code for analysing the impact of read length and read depth on the detection of local splice variations (LSVs) in lowly expressed genes.
+The R script '3_TPM_analysis.Rmd' contains the code for analysing the impact of read length and read depth on the detection of LSVs in lowly expressed genes.